s4xme/Auth-Joiner/README.md

 4. enter your bot details after running the bot.
 5. type .join [guild id] [start from] [amount]

-# MADE BY AI~ATOM.
+# MADE BY s4xme.
-purely made in python , leave a star before using.
+leave a star before using.

 # Contact
 discord : s4xme